up/mashi/README.markdown

 ###The Problem

-Without 'setTimeout' und 'setInterval' there are no native Methods in Javascript to define time controlled actions.
+Except 'setTimeout' und 'setInterval' there are no native Methods in Javascript to define time controlled actions.

 If we want to hide all 'div' elements in a page after 5 seconds, we can use 'setTimeout' like this: